IL2HorusTeam/il2fb-mission-parser/docs/parsers/bornplace-air-forces.rst

 the homebase.
 This section defines a list of available airforces for homebase #N.

-Each line contains a code name of a single airforce.
+Each line contains a code name of a single air force.

 Section example::